 - We have a duty of care to people contained within our data

-- Data is a liability: it should only be collected and processed when absolutely necessary
+- Data should only be collected and processed when absolutely necessary

 Alongside our business and internal computer systems, this BHT Sussex website is designed to comply with the following national and international legislation with regards to data protection and user privacy:

 - UK Data Protection Act 1998 (DPA)

 - EU General Data Protection Regulation 2018 (GDPR)

 BHT Sussex has a designated Data Protection Lead who is tasked with upholding the rights of everyone we collect information about, and ensuring we meet our responsibilities to keep your information safe and use it appropriately.

 If you would like to ask questions about how your information is used, or raise a concern you can email at email@example.com or write to Sunil Desai, Data Protection Lead, BHT Sussex, 144 London Road, Brighton BN1 4PH

 This website collects and uses personal information for the following reasons:

 Like most websites, this site uses Google Analytics (GA) to track user interaction.